telerik/ajax-docs/controls/radcompression.md

 * application/atom+xml

 These types generally reflect the content types returned by AJAX Web Services, ADO.NET Data Services, and AJAX UpdatePanel responses, though there certainly are other scenarios that return these content types (such as a typical RSS feed).
 If a browser supports compression (most modern browsers do) and RadCompression	is enabled, all content of this type will be compressed.
 The one exception is IE6, which does not support this compression well, so RadCompression will automatically ignore requests coming fromIE6 clients.

 ## How is RadCompression enabled?

 Enabling RadCompression could not be easier.
-It is a simple matter of adding a HttpModule registration to the site'sweb.config.
+It is a simple matter of adding a HttpModule registration to the site's web.config.
 Specifically, you need the following:

 ````ASPNET
 <httpmodules>